yulondawyatt/unit-fundamentals/intro-to-javascript/readme.md

 |     not      |     !     |
 |  underscore  |    \_     |

-If you would like to use as simple app to help you practice learning the names for these different characters, you can try [this app](http://www.karolinrafalski.com/characters/).
+If you would like to use as simple app to help you practice learning the names for these different characters, you can try [this app](http://www.karolinrafalski.com/characters/) (only works in a desktop browser).

 </details>